matt77hias/Blog/_posts/2020-08-25-mage-asserts.md

 #endif // MAGE_DEBUG
 ```

-Fortunately, C++20 added [std::is_constant_evaluated](https://en.cppreference.com/w/cpp/types/is_constant_evaluated) for the purpose of querying whether a function call occurs within a constant-evaluated context, allowing us to refine the previous macro definitions.
+Fortunately, C++20 added [std::is_constant_evaluated](https://en.cppreference.com/w/cpp/types/is_constant_evaluated) for the purpose of querying whether a function call occurs within a constant-evaluated context, allowing us to refine the previous macro definitions by distinguishing between both contexts:

 ```c++
 //-----------------------------------------------------------------------------